 This form is required for all international students who plan to extend their program of study at Seton Hall University.
-Please submit this form and supporting financial documents to the Office of International Programs at least two weeks BEFORE program end-date listed on the I-20 or DS-2019.
+Bring this form to your academic advisor for review of your request to extend.
+Once complete, please submit this form and supporting financial documents to the Office of International Programs at least 15 days before your program end-date listed on the I-20 or DS-2019.

 Please follow the instructions with USCIS (U.S. Citizenship and Immigration Services) in order to complete your optional practical training (OPT) application.
 Note: This is to be completed at the end of your degree.